stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 is a *type error* to invoke this function with an argument of type `Integer`, and the Idris compiler will refuse to generate an executable from such an ill-typed program.

+Being *statically typed* means that the Idris compiler will catch type errors at *compile time*, that is, before it generates an executable program that can be run.
+The opposite to this are *dynamically typed* languages such as Python, which check for type errors at *runtime*, that is, when a program is being executed.
+It is the philosophy of statically typed languages to catch as many type errors as possible before there even is a program that can be run.

 Even more, Idris is *dependently typed*, which is one of its most characteristic properties in the landscape of programming